Don’t be afraid of driving in Italy

 - The speed must be reduced during night according to visibility, near intersections, bends, schools and places frequented by children, on roads with a steep gradient or especially narrow roads, and in built-up areas.

-- In case of precipitations such as rain and snow, the speed limits is reduced to 110 km/h along the motorways, 90 km/h on main extra-urban roads, 70 km/h on secondary extra-urban roads, 50 km/h on urban highways.
+- In a case of precipitations such as rain and snow, the speed limits are reduced to 110 km/h along the motorways, 90 km/h on main extra-urban roads, 70 km/h on secondary extra-urban roads, 50 km/h on urban highways.